Ben Bartosik

 Hannah Arendt described the difference between a tool and a machine as a tool is made to work with the human frame and movement, whereas a machine conforms the human to it.
 I try to choose tools that work well for my process and that assist (but not replace) my thinking.

 I also prefer single purpose tools that do one thing exceptionally well rather than tools that try to do everything.
-Here are my favourites:
+I've been using most of these now for a number of years.

 • Bear — for writing and connecting my thinking.